CloudNationHQ/az-cn-go-wammcp/README.md

 Extract point_to_site_vpn from the type definition in the vwan module.

+**Releases & Versioning**

+What's new in terraform-azure-aks v1.6.0?
+Summarize the release.

+Show the full diff snippet for the latest pe module release

 **Sync and Maintenance**

 Run a full sync of all modules and report the job ID; then show the sync status for that job ID.